 The various Avengers characters aren’t related to each other in the traditional sense.
 Instead, the Marvel Cinematic Universe (MCU) connects these beloved characters in a variety of ways.
 Let’s take a look at this complicated web of relationships in the MCU’s Avengers “family tree.”

 In this graphic, each color represents a different kind of connection: red for romance, light blue for friendship, green for a blood relationship (or a situation in which one character created another), and adoption or mentorship in navy blue.
 Grey text indicates characters who have died.
-Note: This image and article contain spoilers for MCU films up through and including Thor: Ragnarok, and does not reflect the events of Ant-Man and the Wasp or Avengers: Infinity War.
+Note: This image and article contain spoilers for MCU films up through and including Thor: Ragnarok, and does not reflect the events of Ant-Man and the Wasp, Avengers: Infinity War or Avengers: Endgame.

 Chronologically, the MCU begins with Steve Rogers (Captain America).
 Deemed too scrawny to enlist in the US army during World War II, Steve undergoes the experimental “Super Soldier” program, which gives him super strength and endurance.
 Aided by agent (and Steve’s romantic interest) Peggy Carter and inventor Howard Stark, “Cap” fights alongside US troops and defeats the nefarious Red Skull.
 Steve’s childhood friend James Buchanon (“Bucky”) Barnes tragically dies during a mission.
 (Later, we learn Bucky is revived by Soviet scientists and brainwashed into becoming an assassin—the Winter Soldier.)

 Though Steve claims the title of “first avenger,” the Avengers universe begins with the Starks.
 Howard gives Steve his trademark vibranium shield and, with Peggy, founds S.H.I.E.L.D.
 Decades later, this mysterious security organization pulls all the Avengers together, discovering Steve frozen in a block of ice.